UPPMAX/programming_formalisms/docs/tdd/README.md

 - If you are more used to R than Python, consider watching [this video, 'R and TDD: is_one'](https://youtu.be/IPGfW4lrxOc)
 - Watch [this video called 'TDD in Python 'is_zero' and upload to GitHub'](https://youtu.be/VddlrNOeodg?si=Zwt7En_CQMjsMYOy&t=184)
-  (only the TDD part) until you understand the thought process of TDD
+  (only the TDD part, from 3:04-13:44) until you understand the thought process of TDD
 - If you want to know more about `assert`, you can peek at [the session about 'assert'](../algorithms/assert.md)
 - Develop the function `is_zero` (see specifications below)